 The high levels of zinc found in oysters help strengthen your immune response, making the production of white blood cells more efficient and rapid.
-Noted in the book “Biochemical Pathways” Zinc enhances the actions of antibodies, this making them more effective in warding off infection.
+Noted in the book “Biochemical Pathways” Zinc enhances the actions of antibodies, thus making them more effective in warding off infection.

 Blood Circulation and Volume

 With over 90% of the recommended daily amount of iron in one serving, oysters prove to be a great and natural way to boost your iron intake.
-Iron is pivotal to combating against anaemia (iron deficiency) which can lead to medical issues such as fatigue, stomach disorders and muscle weakness.
+Iron is pivotal to combating against anemia (iron deficiency) which can lead to medical issues such as fatigue, stomach disorders, and muscle weakness.
 Iron also helps transport oxygen to the cells, which results in higher levels of energy.
 Another potent ingredient in oysters is selenium, which helps detoxify your tissues and regulate blood pressure.

 Due to the high levels of potassium, omega 3 and magnesium, blood pressure can be significantly improved.
 These help fight against heart attacks and risk of stroke and thus makes oysters a worthy choice on your menu.